dfelinto/blender-manual/manual/grease_pencil/modifiers/generate/lineart.rst

     between them are within the specified threshold.

 Angle Splitting
-    Split a chain at sharp "turning" points specified by this angle.
+    Split a chain at sharp `turning` points specified by this angle.

 Vertex Weight Transfer